workalendar/workalendar/CONTRIBUTING.rst

 If you think you've found a bug you can report an issue.
 In order to help us sort this out, please follow the guidelines:

-* Tell us which version (master, PyPI release) you are using.
+* Tell us which ``workalendar`` version (master, PyPI release) you are using.
 * Tell us which Python version you are using, and your platform.
-* Give us extensive details on the country/area Calendar, the exact date(s) that was (were) computed and the one(s) that should've been the correct result.
+* Give us extensive details on the country / area Calendar, the exact date(s) that was (were) computed and the one(s) that should have been the correct result.
-* If possible, please provide us a reliable source about the designated country/area calendar, where we could effectively check that we were wrong about a date, and giving us a way to patch our code properly so we can fix the bug.
+* If possible, please provide us a reliable source about the designated country / area calendar, where we could effectively check that we were wrong about a date, and giving us a way to patch our code properly so we can fix the bug.

 Adding new calendars